fclorenzo/pkreborn-access/README.md

 ### Contributing to the Community File

-The master version of this file is hosted on a collaborative Google Docs spreadsheet, allowing the community to update and improve it over time.
+The master version of this file is hosted on a collaborative Google Docs document, allowing the community to update and improve it over time.

 - **Link to the Google Doc:** **[LINK TO THE GOOGLE DOCS SPREADSHEET HERE]**
 - **Guide for Screen Reader Users:** For those new to using Google Docs with a screen reader, this community-made guide is a fantastic resource: [Google Docs and NVDA Guide](https://docs.google.com/document/d/1J1oXAtwC7h8FpEY52TQWBwthTeAvdSv93RacuxkM0Rs/pub)